KonnexionsGmbH/db_seeder/README.md

 ## 4. Operating Instructions

-Using the connection development docker image saves the effort of installing the latest Java version.
+Using the Konnexions development docker image from DockerHub (see: https://hub.docker.com/repository/docker/konnexionsgmbh/kxn_dev) saves the effort of installing the latest Java version.
 To run `db_seeder`, only the libraries in the `lib` directory and the appropriate batch script of `run_db_seeder` are required.
 All parameters used in `db_seeder` can be adjusted in the batch script to suit your needs.

 ### 4.1 Control Parameters - Basics

-The flow control parameters for 'db_seeder' are stored in the properties file 'rc/main/resources/db_seeder.properties' and can all be overridden by the environment variables defined in the batch script.
+The flow control parameters for `db_seeder` are stored in the properties file `src/main/resources/db_seeder.properties` and can all be overridden by the environment variables defined in the batch script.
 The following control parameters are currently supported:

 ```